slevithan/regex/README.md

 </details>

 > [!NOTE]
-> Atomic groups are supported in many other regex flavors, and there is a [proposal](https://github.com/tc39/proposal-regexp-atomic-operators) to add them to JavaScript.
+> Atomic groups are supported in many other regex flavors.
+There's a [proposal](https://github.com/tc39/proposal-regexp-atomic-operators) to add them to JavaScript.

 ### Possessive quantifiers